cycfi/elements/docs/setup.md

 ```

 Infra provides some basic groundwork common to Cycfi libraries, including
-Elemental.
+Elements.
 JSON provides Strict, type-safe, c++ to JSON I/O.  It's easiest to
 place your clone of the infra and json libraries in the same directory as
-you have the Elemental C++ GUI library.
+you have the Elements C++ GUI library.

 If you wish to place them somewhere else, then you need to set the cmake
 variables CYCFI_INFRA_ROOT, and CYCFI_JSON_ROOT later (see below).